aiforged/docs/docs/custom-service-code/index.md

 ### How to Return Results in Custom Code

 * **Batch/Utility Script Level:**
-    Always end with:
+    - Always end with:

     ```csharp
     return new AIForged.Services.ProcessResult(docs);
     ```

-    (docs is the processed result documents collection.)
+    - (docs is the processed result documents collection.)

 * **Field/Label/Parameter Definition Level:**
-    Always end with:
+    - Always end with:

     ```csharp
-    return new AIForged.Services.ProcessResult(verification);
+    return verification;
     ```

-    (verification contains the latest extracted and processed value information for that field.)
+    - (verification contains the latest extracted and processed value information for that field.)

 ### Dataset Lookup Examples